 - Keep an eye on local news and feel free to comment on it.

 - Ask an industry expert to share their knowledge with your customers.
-They’ll appreciate the exposure, and your audience will appreciate a change of face.
+The expert will appreciate the exposure, and your audience will appreciate a change of face.

-- People love numbers, questionnaires and quizzes.
+- People love numbers.
 Break up one of your stories into a ‘5 tips…’ kind of story.

-- Keep your audience busy clicking: Use video, audio, downloads and and click throughs.
+- Use video.
 While it is easier than ever to make a short video yourself using your smart phone, using an app or video service (eg explainer videos), you can also share an interesting video from another source.
-Constant Contact and WordPress Blogs make embedding videos particularly easy – just copy and paste the URL.
+WordPress blogs make embedding videos particularly easy – just copy and paste the URL.
 See the video below!

-Follow these tips and you will very soon find that you have more than enough information to give you great story ideas for your email newsletters, Tweets and Facebook updates — but at the same time, found a new way to add value to your working life.
+Follow these tips and you will very soon find that you have more than enough information to give you great story ideas for your email newsletters, blog posts, Tweets and Facebook updates.

 Please leave a comment